Did you know you can use rutabagas the same way you use potatoes? Mashed, roasted, scalloped, even spiralized and fries!

 This is the basic recipe, but you can do other variations on this theme.
-Any ground meat could be used like bison, venison, pork, lamb, turkey, etc. You could even do it with chunks of stew meat instead of ground.
+Any ground meat could be used like bison, venison, pork, lamb, turkey, etc. You could even do it with chunks of meat instead of ground.

 Other vegetables can be substituted or added like potatoes, turnips, carrots, parsnips, sweet potato, and even cauliflower or mushrooms.
 You can also spice it up a bit with things like paprika, red chile flakes, chili powder, curry powder, or za’atar.

 And if you want to eliminate the bottom crust for fewer carbs, that would work too.
 You could even make your top crust a puff pastry , or mashed rutabagas ala shepherd’s pie.

 However you do it, don’t be afraid to give rutabagas a try in this and other recipes where you would traditionally have used potatoes.